qgis/QGIS-Enhancement-Proposals/qep-403-clientside-comments.md

 COMMENT ON COLUMN plan.chcantoncode.ilicode IS 'This is the abbreviation of the canton (e.g. ZH for Zurich)';
 ```

-Another provider that utilizes them is the `GrassLayers`.
+Other providers that utilize them include the `OgrProvider` and the `GrassLayers`.
+The behavior regarding this enhancement here is the same.

 They are read on `loadFields` within the provider and are then stored in the `QgsField` objects.